-At the Festival we have a Musician’s Cafe, where folks can find meals at no cost, as well as water and coffee on hand between meals.
+At the Festival we have a Musician’s Cafe, where performers can find meals at no cost, as well as water and coffee on hand between meals.
 The main stage is located next to the food tent, and there is a small dressing room at the rear of the stage.

 We provide housing for performers at homes in our community.
 This housing is free.
 Typically, the homeowners camp at the Festival, so the artists can enjoy a bit of privacy.
 Performers may also camp free at our Festival.